Private homepage – Hans-Georg Michna

 This project began as the Nature Reserve Waypoint Project and asked contributors to send in waypoints of track or trail junctions.
 However, nobody came forward, so the project existed only in the form of two of my own waypoint collections.

 However, meanwhile a technical detail changed.
-Newer GPS receives have a much larger track memory, and so there is a new opportunity to revive this project under a new name with some decisive advantages over the old one:
+Newer GPS receivers, now usually smartphones, have a much larger track memory, and so there is a new opportunity to revive this project under a new name with some decisive advantages over the old one:

 So please join a new project to gather nature reserve GPS information.
 This is a collaborative project that aims at achieving a maximum of usefulness with a minimum of effort.
 The idea is that travellers record tracks.
 The names of all contributors will be mentioned in a list here, provided anybody volunteers.